microsoft/power-platform-terraform-quickstarts/quickstarts/301-sap-gateway/README.md

 - Azure subscription
 - All the credentials for Azure resources creation.
-- Service Principal or User Account with permissions configured as referenced in [the provider's user documentation](https://microsoft.github.io/terraform-provider-power-platform#authentication).
+- Service Principal or User Account with permissions configured as referenced in [the provider's user documentation](https://microsoft.github.io/terraform-provider-power-platform#authentication), we provide a terraform script to create a Service Principal with the required configuration in the folder `./gateway-principal`.

 ### SAP Systems